Conan the Destroyer

-Conan the Destroyer is a 1984 American epic sword and sorcery film directed by Richard Fleischer from a screenplay by Stanley Mann and a story by Roy Thomas and Gerry Conway.
+Conan the Destroyer is a 1984 American epic sword-and-sorcery film directed by Richard Fleischer from a screenplay by Stanley Mann and a story by Roy Thomas and Gerry Conway.
 Based on the character Conan the Barbarian created by Robert E. Howard, it is the sequel to Conan the Barbarian (1982).
 The film stars Arnold Schwarzenegger and Mako reprising their roles as Conan and Akiro, the Wizard of the Mounds, respectively.
 The cast also includes Grace Jones, Wilt Chamberlain, Tracey Walter, and Olivia d'Abo.

 Conan the Destroyer was theatrically released in the United States on June 29, 1984, by Universal Pictures.
 Upon release, the film received generally mixed reviews from critics.
-It grossed between $26.4 million and $31 million in the United States.
+It grossed between $26.4 million and $31 million in the United States and Canada and earned theatrical rentals of $30 million worldwide.